nwjs/chromium.src/docs/enterprise/add_new_policy.md

-- **An important pitfall is that adding an additional allowed value to an enum policy may cause compatibility issues.** Specifically, an administrator may use the new policy value, which makes older Chrome versions that may still be deployed (which don't understand the new value) fall back to the default behavior.
+- **An important pitfall is that adding an additional allowed value to an enum policy may cause compatibility issues.** Specifically, an administrator may use the new policy value, which makes older Chrome versions that may still be deployed (and don't understand the new value) fall back to the default behavior.
 Carefully consider if this is OK in your case.
 Usually, it is preferred to create a new policy with the additional value and deprecate the old one.